 Disaster Privileges

-The organization may grant disaster privileges to volunteers eligible to be Practitioners.
+The organization may grant disaster privileges, including care via telehealth, to volunteers eligible to be Practitioners.
 In a declared emergency, or in circumstances of disaster(s) in which the emergency management plan has been activated, the Hospital CEO or Medical Staff President or their authorized designee(s) may grant Disaster privileges to a practitioner not currently privileged by the institution.
 When the disaster (emergency management) plan has been implemented and/or the immediate needs of the patients cannot be met, the organization may implement a modified credentialing and privileging process for eligible volunteer practitioners.
 Safeguards must be in place to assure that volunteer practitioners are competent to provide safe and adequate care, treatment, and services.
 Even in a disaster, the integrity of two parts of the usual credentialing and privileging process must be maintained:

 Verification of licensure